 AIA, LEED AP BD+C

-Over the course of his 15 years of architectural practice, Wyck has worked for several renowned architectural firms, including Burt Hill, HLM Design, and HNTB.
-In his 10 years with VMDO, Wyck has served as a project architect and manager for VMDO’s most highly acclaimed K12 projects – those incorporating innovative design measures relating to sustainability, environmental stewardship, and novel learning environments for today’s “New Learner.”
+Over the course of his 20 years of architectural practice, Wyck has worked for several renowned architectural firms, including Burt Hill, HLM Design, and HNTB.
+In his 12 years with VMDO, Wyck has served as a project architect and manager for VMDO’s most highly acclaimed K-12 projects – those incorporating innovative design measures relating to sustainability, environmental stewardship, Net-Zero Energy (NZE), and novel learning environments for today’s “New Learner.”
 Overall, Wyck has been responsible for 8 public school projects with VMDO, completed or in progress.

-Wyck was the Project Architect and Manager of the $29.8 million Manassas Park Elementary School & Pre-K – the recipient of a prestigious AIA Committee on the Environment “Top Ten Green Project” award.
+Wyck was the Project Architect and Manager of the $29.8 million Manassas Park Elementary School & Pre-K – another recipient of the AIA Committee on the Environment “Top Ten” Award.
 This project also received the 2011 Shirley Cooper Award, given annually by the American Association of School Administrators to a U.S. school judged as providing the most outstanding educational environment that best meets the educational needs of its students.
-The USGBC’s Center for Green Schools routinely promotes Manassas Park as a national model for sustainability and the ‘building-as-a-teaching-tool’ concept.
+The USGBC’s Center for Green Schools routinely promotes Discovery and Manassas Park as national models for sustainability and the "building-as-a-teaching-tool" concept.

 Master of Architecture, Georgia Institute of Technology, 1998